 Make the Most of the Phonics Game

 My learners in the classroom and my sweet guy at home love playing this game and enjoy watching the train grow.
-Alphabet dominos teaches and/or reviews letter identification, letter names, and letter sounds and can be played in 10-15 minutes which makes it a great choice for small group, RTI or literacy stations.
+Alphabet dominos teach and review letter identification, letter names, and letter sounds.
+This game can be played in 10-15 minutes which makes it a great choice for small group, RTI or literacy stations.

 More Alphabet Games

-You can grab our Winter Alphabet Dominos set to play with your young readers for free here.
+You can grab our Winter Alphabet Dominos set to play with your young readers for free by clicking the download button at the bottom.
 If you are looking for more alphabet games for your guided reading or literacy stations check out my Alphabet Bundle.